PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 head composition across layers in action.

 <span class="idea">Low-rank, subspace-targeted writes:</span> a head can only modify the residual
 within the column space of $W_O^h$ - at most rank $d_h$.
 Heads are hence low-rank writers into subspaces of the shared stream.

-<span class="idea">Potentially limited interaction between heads:</span> if two heads write largely into disjoint or orthogonal subspaces, later computation may treat their
+<span class="idea">Potentially limited interaction between heads:</span> if two heads write largely
-contributions as independent.
+into orthogonal subspaces, later computation may treat their contributions as independent.
 Overlap enables constructive or destructive interference.
 The geometry of $W_O$ therefore partitions bandwidth and mediates the extent to which separate heads interact.

 <span class="idea">Implicit memory management:</span> updates are additive and persistent.
-Information written by a head persists unless future layers
-actively overwrite or counter-write it.
+Information written by a head persists unless future layers actively overwrite or counter-write it.
 Since bandwidth is finite (dimension $D$), writing one thing necessarily crowds others.
 Research by Anthropic has found empirically that some heads perform a sort of "memory management" role, actively "deleting previous writes" that are no longer needed.

 ---